Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely country and phone prefix, given a personal name and formatted / unformatted phone number.*
+*Returns the most likely phone prefix, country of origin and format of a phone number using a first name and a last name.*

 *<u>Cost :</u> The processing of each name requires **11** credits.*